savashn/ecewo/README.md

 ### Request Params

 Let's take a specific user by params.
-We can access the params using the `get_params()` function and free the memory with `free_params()`.
+We can access the params using the `get_req(&req->params, "params")` function and free the memory with `free_req(&req->params)`.
 Let's write a handler that gives us the "Jane Doe" by username.
 But first, add `routes.h` the route:

 ```sh